amruthsrepo/CovidVsAirBnb/README.md

 ## Introduction:

 Covid-19 has affected every sector across the globe.
-In this project, we will focus on how covid-19 affected the hospitality industry.
+In this project, we are focusing on how Covid-19 has affected the hospitality industry.
 Our goal is to analyze the effect on the hospitality industry by processing, exploring, and performing in-depth analyses of our datasets.
-We will be using John Hopkins dataset for covid 19 and the Airbnb dataset for hotel listings.
-More datasets from other industries will be included in the future.
-This project will fall into the category of pandemic and hospitality industry.
+We are using The New York Times dataset for covid 19 and the Airbnb dataset for hotel listings.
+This project falls into the category of pandemic and hospitality industry.

 Instead of using a single city/county, we have used 7 different counties/cities (Austin, Broward, Cook, Denver, Los Angeles, NewYorkCity, Suffolk ) from states like( Texas, Florida, Illinois, Colorado, California, New York, Massachusetts) respectively to understand the trends across the USA.